morandalex/notarization-registry/README.md

 # Notarize documents of a folder into a Notarization Registry deployed on polygon network

-you will gate

-now you have
+With this process, you get

 - a zip with files with sha256 string the represent the tamper proof of the files
 - the tx link so you have the timestamp of the tamper proof